rabbitmq/cluster-operator/docs/examples/import-definitions/README.md

 Then, leverage the StatefulSet Override to mount this additional ConfigMap `definitions` to your rabbitmqcluster instance.
 Check out `rabbitmq.yaml` as an example.

 Keep in mind that exported definitions contain all broker objects, including users.
-This means that the admin user credentials will be imported from the definitions, and will not be the one which is generated at the creation of the deployment as a kubernetes secret object.
+This means that the default-user credentials will be imported from the definitions, and will not be the one which is generated at the creation of the deployment as a kubernetes secret object.